Dhanushharish/Face-detection-and-human-tracking/README.md

 # Face-detection-and-human-tracking using opencv

-This repository contains Python code for face detection and human tracking using the OpenCV library.
+Python code for face detection and human tracking using the OpenCV library.
 OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 This project focuses on detecting faces in images or video streams and tracking humans in real-time.

 ### Tables of Contents📜